Converting 65 Inches to Centimeters: A practical guide

 - 1 yard = 3 feet = 36 inches

 To convert feet or yards to centimeters, you would first convert them to inches and then apply the inch-to-centimeter conversion factor (2.54 cm/inch).
-For example, to convert 5 feet to centimeters:
+Here's one way to look at it: to convert 5 feet to centimeters:

 - Convert feet to inches: 5 feet * 12 inches/foot = 60 inches